Open-STEM/IntroToRoboticsV2/course/XRPIntro/firstprogram.rst

 Writing your first robot program: Python
 ========================================

-As mentioned earlier, we'll be using Mu to edit and run CircuitPython code and view serial output from the robot.
+As mentioned earlier, we'll be using the XRP code and view serial output from the robot.
 Be sure that your robot is plugged into the computer and turned on, and then open up the Mu application.